fodorbalint/locationconnection/README.md

 - When receiving notification of a new match/unmatch/rematch, the relation status will be updated in the list that is already loaded in tile view or profile view, even if you are seeing another profile.

 Bug fixes:
-- Large resolution images of some phones cannot be uploaded
+- Large resolution images of some phones cannot be uploaded.
 - When uploading square images and leaving the registration/profile edit page, upon returning the image uploads again.
 - When clicking on a location update notification, and then on the profile page clicking on the chat button, the previous page opens instead of the chat window.
 - When clicking on a message notification from a profile page that was opened from a chat, and then you get unmatched, the page you are going back to does not reflect the status change.
 The profile remains after unmatching or blocking too.